dexterb747/pdsnd_github/README.md

 Replace the Project Title.
 My first git project.

 ### Description
-Describe what your project is about and what it does
+Describe what your project is about and what it does.
+This project will help build skills in Git

 ### Files used
 Include the files used